cartwrightian/cfnassist/README.md

 ------------
 * Works with the existing syntax of cloud formation json, it just uses some simple conventions for parameters
 * Implements a simple Project/Environment abstraction on top of AWS VPCs  (i.e. cfnassit/qa or cfnassit/dev)
-* Manages application of create and delta cloudformation scripts against particular Projects and Environments
+* Manages application of create and update cloudformation scripts against particular Projects and Environments
 * Tracks which scripts need to be applied to projects and environments using a simple delta tracking mechanism borrowed from [dbdeploy](http://dbdeploy.com/)
 * Autopopulates physical id's based on logical identifiers plus the project & environment,